gkthemac/QTeletextMaker/README.md

 - Level 3.5 font style: bold, italic and proportional spacing.

 ## Using the X/26 triplet editor
-The X/26 triplet editor sorts all the triplet modes available into categories selected by the triplet *type* dropdown on the left.
-The categories are:
+The X/26 triplet editor sorts all the triplet modes available into categories, which are:
 - Set Active Position
 - Row triplet - full screen and full row colours, address row 0 and DRCS mode
 - Column triplet - non-spacing attributes and overwriting characters